-before canals were excavated as short-cuts, the James River shipping channel followed the blue line (Dutch Gap Canal is red line)
+before canals were excavated as short-cuts, the James River shipping channel followed the blue line (Dutch Gap Canal/Aiken Swamp Cutoff is red line)

-The first excavation at the site of the future Dutch Gap Canal was made in 1611.
+The first excavation at the site of the future Dutch Gap Canal was made in 1611, when the English colonists built a new town at Henricus.
 Sir Thomas Dale directed colonists to dig a ditch and erect a wooden wall (palisade) there.
-The ditch was a defensive installation to block Native American attack, not for transportation.
-After isolating the peninsula, the colonists built Henricus there to replace Jamestown.1

 in 1611, Sir Thomas Dale had colonists excavate a ditch at the future site of the Dutch Gap Canal